-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Agustin Huerta, the SVP of Studios at Globant, outlines some benefits low-code and no-code technology can provide to companies during economic uncertainty.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Agustin Huerta, the SVP of Studios at Globant, outlines some benefits low-code and no-code technology can provide to companies during economic uncertainty.

 Low-code and no-code development platforms are key technologies changing what’s possible in software development and unlocking previously unseen levels of organizational productivity.
 While “low-code” refers to platforms that allow developers to build applications with just a few clicks, and “no-code” refers to platforms that enable users to create applications with no coding knowledge at all, both are alike in that they are helping companies develop applications faster and easier than ever before.

 By shortening development cycles, improving agility, and reducing the costs associated with development and deployment, low-code and no-code platforms allow companies to relieve some of the pressures of maintaining operations amidst a rapidly changing business landscape and global economy.
 The low-code and no-code markets are growing so quickly that Gartner predicts they will grow 20 percent this year.

 Although data and endless successful use cases back low-code and no-code platforms’ effectiveness, there are several considerations before investing.
 Every technology has risks, and low-code/no-code platforms are no different.
 As previously stated, the potential business benefits of low-code/no-code platforms are massive—especially during economic uncertainty.